acresion/icecap-liberty/README.md

 - If the Liberty server is currently running, stop it using `Control + C`
 - Start it using `./server debug [server_name]`

+###GRADLE.PROPERTIES:

+- Find the file called gradle.properties.template
+- Follow the instructions provided on the file